tepinly/mongogrator/README.md

 The original purpose of the package is to utilize a config file based on `.ts` format to allow importing values and assign them to the config keys.

-## Peer dependencies
+## Dependencies

-The following dependencies are required in order to use Mongogrator

-- typescript
+Since Mongogrator is mainly a CLI package, it relies on the following dependencies

 - mongodb
 - ts-node